 Look at the cover of the Zoomer magazine, which I borrowed from the outpatient clinic lab waiting area (still with my long work story maybe later tale) and tell me this isn’t an industry waiting to explode.

 There is a carful of boomers around every corner.
-We are the biggest demographic and apparently we are going to bankrupt the country when we all went our pensions.
+We are the biggest demographic and apparently we are going to bankrupt the country when we all want our pensions.
 We’ve worked hard and don’t want to be old yet.
 We embraced technology, for the most part says the woman trying to master the three remotes in the basement, and don’t want to go out to pasture yet.
 So we created a new category and have zipped ourselves into it.

 Now I borrowed the magazine because I wanted to read the article about anaesthetics and elderly patient.
 Purely from a professional interest to see if the main stream media is saying what the docs I work with are reading and what I see in the real world in the “theatre” ( fancy word for operating room).